Walking Tour

 The highway was taken over by the Canadian Government in 1946.
 Today over 300,000 people visit it every year, starting in Dawson Creek and ending in Delta Junction, Alaska, via Whitehorse in the Yukon.

-You can learn much more about the Alaska Highway in On This Spot's accompanying audio tour.
+You can learn much more about the Alaska Highway in On This Spot's accompanying driving tour.

 12. The Mile 0 Post